devskale/offpunk/README.md

 * The [cryptography library](https://pypi.org/project/cryptography/) will
   provide a better and slightly more secure experience when using the default TOFU certificate validation mode and is highly recommended.
 * [Python magic](https://github.com/ahupp/python-magic/) is useful to determine the MIME type of cached object.
-If not present, the file extension will be used but some capsules provide wrong extension or no extension at all.
+If not present, the file extension will be used but some capsules provide wrong extension or no extension at all. (apt-get install python3-magic)
+* [Xsel](http://www.vergenet.net/~conrad/software/xsel/) allows to `go` to the URL copied in the clipboard without having to paste it (both X and traditional clipboards are supported). (apt-get install xsel)

 ## Features

+* Offline mode to browse cached content without a connection.
 * TOFU or CA server certificate validation
 * Extensive client certificate support if an `openssl` binary is available
 * Ability to specify external handler programs for different MIME types
 * Gopher proxy support (e.g. for use with [Agena](https://tildegit.org/solderpunk/agena))
-* Advanced navigation tools like `tour` and `mark` (as per VF-1)
+* Advanced navigation tools like `tour` and `mark` (as per VF-1).
+Unlike AV-98, tour is saved on disk accross sessions.
 * Bookmarks
 * IPv6 support
 * Supports any character encoding recognised by Python